leon-luna-ray/iot_dashboard/README.md

 ### 1. Clone the Repository

-Clone your Go application repository to your Raspberry Pi:
+Clone the repository to your Raspberry Pi:

 ```sh
 git clone https://github.com/leon-luna-ray/iot_dashboard.git